NUMLDS/bootcamp-2020/exercises/day3_final-exercise-instructions.md

 #### Task 1: Import your data

-Read the data files `nys_schools.csv` and `nys_acs.csv` into R. These data come from two different sources: one is data on *schools* in New York state from the [New York State Department of Education](http://data.nysed.gov/downloads.php), and the other is data on *counties* from the American Communities Sruvey from the US Census Bureau.
+Read the data files `nys_schools.csv` and `nys_acs.csv` into R. These data come from two different sources: one is data on *schools* in New York state from the [New York State Department of Education](http://data.nysed.gov/downloads.php), and the other is data on *counties* from the American Communities Survey from the US Census Bureau.
 Review the codebook file so that you know what each variable name means in each dataset.

 #### Task 2: Explore your data